M-Zanotti/m-zanotti.github.io/_pages/about.md

 ⬝ *FMARC Best Ph.D.
 Student Paper*\
 ➢ Abstract <a href="#/" onclick="visib('MFData_Econ')">[+]</a>
 <div id="MFData_Econ" style="display: none; text-align: justify; line-height: 1.2" >
-This paper studies the direct impact of new technologies on the asset management industry.<br> I show that technological innovations substantially improve fund managers’ ability to target customer demand and attract capital inflows, with implications for the industry’s structure.
+This paper studies whether asset management companies use customer data to attract capital.<br>
-Exploiting information from their websites’ codes, I track when fund managers start collecting and analyzing customers’ data using tools like Google Analytics.<br>
+Exploiting information from their websites' codes, I track when fund managers begin collecting and analyzing data on their potential customers using tools like Google Analytics or A/B testing.
-Funds adopting such technologies attract 1.5% higher annual flows, with the eﬀect being concentrated in retail share classes.
-Additionally, they expand product oﬀerings and charge higher fees.
-The eﬀects decrease with competition as more funds within the same category adopt similar technologies. <br>
+I show that funds adopting such technologies attract 1.5% higher annual flows and charge higher fees, despite no improvement in performance.
+These results are concentrated in retail share classes and decline with competition as more rival funds adopt similar tools.
+At the fund-family level, adopters expand their product offerings, and new funds focus more on retail-oriented themes.
+Within existing funds, I find evidence of changes in prospectus content and greater sales efforts rather than product differentiation.
+Overall, data technologies allow managers to raise more capital and charge higher fees, without passing these monetary gains on to investors.
-Overall, these results show that technological innovation in asset management extends beyond portfolio allocation decisions to impact how funds attract and retain capital.
+Technological innovation in asset management extends beyond portfolio allocation decisions, and it affects how funds attract and retain capital.
-This evidence highlights the economic importance of managers learning from investors’ data.
 <br>
 </div>